 What You Name The Document Matters

 Be sure to name the title of your document with your name.
-If you put the year, be mindful that it is the current year so they don’t think you didn’t have the effort to update your resume.
+If you put the year, be mindful that it is the current year so they don’t think you didn’t take the time to update your resume.